vegebond/Labelz/README.md

-# Labelz
-A Python Module that creates Postscript code to print labels
+Labelz is a python module that creates postscript code for printing labels.